EnviableOne/passwdhk-Original/README.txt

 4. Registry values
 5. Upgrading Issues

 1. Intro
 ========

 PasswdHk is a Windows password filter DLL that facilitates invocation of an external program from Windows password filter events which occur immediately before and immediately after a Windows password change.
 A common use for this is to replicate password changes to an external database or directory service.
 The batch file "passwd.bat" is included as an example that can be used for testing; it merely writes the username and password to the file "passwd.txt".

-Although this filter has been tested on Windows 2000, Windows XP, Windows Server 2003, Windows Server 2008 R2, Windows Server 2012 R2, and Windows 10, care should be taken to make sure that it works in your environment.
-Please report software defects at http://sourceforge.net/projects/passwdhk.
+Although this filter has been tested on Windows 8.1, Windows Server 2003/2008/2008 R2/2012/2012 R2 and Windows 10, care should be taken to make sure that it works in your environment.
+Please report software defects at https://sf.net/projects/passwdhk.

 2. Security
 ===========